UCF-ASRL/ROME/README.md

 The current iteration of the ASRL robotic arm is equivalent to Chris Annin’s AR4 Robot, which his documentation can be found here (https://www.anninrobotics.com/)

-Previous work completed on ROME by past project members can be found here (https://github.com/hunterqueb/ROME)
+Previous work completed on ROME by past project members can be found here (https://github.com/hunterqueb/ROME) We have tried uploading the files in Hunter's repository to this organization, however, Github doesn't like uploading more than 100 files at a time nor does it like uploading zip files larger than 25 MB, so for the time being, we recommend downloading the files directly from his repository.
+(WIP)

 Teensy Board Manager URL: https://www.pjrc.com/teensy/package_teensy_index.json